 - 1. New applicants must operate the standard PMHP model (hereafter called "Primary Project"), as outlined on pages 4 5. - 2.
-School districts that have previously received state funding to offer Primary Project (hereafter called "Continuing Districts") may apply if, and only if, the district continues to offer Primary Project at the previously funded level, and: - a. expands Primary Project to one or more additional schools; or - b. implements or continues a Complementary Mental Health Component (CMHC) at the same school as outlined on pages 6 7. - 3.
+If a school district has previously received state funding at any time to offer Primary Project (hereafter called "Continuing Districts") the district may reapply if, and only if, the district offers Primary Project minimally at the previously funded level, and: - a. expands Primary Project to offer one or more additional schools; or - b. implements or continues a Complementary Mental Health Component (CMHC) at the same school as outlined on pages 6 7.
+Continuing districts are encouraged to implement complementary mental health components to enhance the impact of Primary Project. - 3.
 The services provided by school-based mental health professionals must be provided as in-kind contribution by the school district and not included in the proposed budget (i.e., Appendix C). - 4.
 Twenty percent of available funds will be reserved for new applicants.